 Energetic connection (Mindfulness)

-Jon Kabat-Zinn created the Mindfulness-Based Stress Reduction program and he says “It’s a way of being” which is what we have been doing and using the phrase ‘Energetic Connection’.
+Jon Kabat-Zinn created the Mindfulness-Based Stress Reduction program and he says “It’s a way of being” which is what we have been doing and is the foundation to the ‘Energetic Connection’.

-It’s not an alien concept: it is in fact something that is fundamental to our closest relationships, which we experience every day but are unaware of the huge potential for all our relationships.
+It’s not an alien concept: it is in fact something that is fundamental and subconscious in our closest relationships, which we experience every day but are unaware of the huge potential for all our relationships.

 When you walk into a room you can sense if you’re comfortable or not, you can sense someone behind you.
 Or felt the presence of a loved one before you see or hear them?
 Or noted the way that a child can sometimes sense your mood with astonishing perception, perhaps even before you enter a room?
 Call it sensitivity, gut instinct, intuition… we know that it exists and that it lies at the heart of our closest relationships.

 When it comes to maximising the energetic connection, we know, for example that we can learn from our children.
 How?
 Because children are naturally hugely sensitive.
-Life can de-sensitise us as we grow, but tuning back into that sensitively, relaxing and listening to our instincts is the key to allowing the energetic connection to flourish between ourselves and others.
+Life can de-sensitise us as we grow, but tuning back into that sensitively, relaxing and sensing our energetic connection to flourish between ourselves and others.

-Feeling good about yourself makes everything feel easier.
-Your children are happier and more content and the opposite is true when you’re angry or stressed.
-A positive energetic connection holds huge potential.
+Feeling good about yourself makes everything feel easier and the opposite is true when you’re angry or stressed.
+Your positive energetic connection holds huge potential.

 An enormous and rapidly evolving methodology.
 Here’s a very straightforward explanation for a complex science from Daniel Goleman’s ‘Social Intelligence’: